Karl Marx in film

-The Young Karl Marx by the Haitian director Raoul Peck released in 2017 traces events in the life of young Marx in the 1840s until the writing of Communist Manifesto and has been positively reviewed by Peter Bradshaw who thought the film absorbing.
+In the 1970s, the Serbian director Dušan Makavejev made films which were critical and/or satirical of Marx and Marxist ideology.

-The 2011 documentary film Marx Reloaded combines a Marxian analysis of economic crisis with satirical animation sequences involving Marx and Leon Trotsky.
+Year as Long as Life

-Year as Long as LifeYear as Long as Life (Russian: Год как жизнь) is a USSR widescreen biopic completed in 1966 about the lives of Karl Marx and Friedrich Engels.
+Year as Long as Life (Russian: Год как жизнь) is a USSR widescreen biopic completed in 1966 about the lives of Karl Marx and Friedrich Engels.
 The film was directed by Azerbayzhana Mambetova and Grigori Roshal.
 The film covers one year of the lives of Karl Marx (Igor Kvasha) and Friedrich Engels (Andrei Mironov).
 The script is also based on a novel by Galina Serebryakova.
 The film tells about the complex and interesting period in the life of Marx and Engels following the Revolution of 1848.
 It begins with the narrative of the publication of The Communist Manifesto.
 After the French Revolution, Marx is expelled from Belgium, and after the start of the revolution in Germany, he moves to Cologne and tries to support the comrades' publication of the Neue Rheinische Zeitung.
 Then Marx, persecuted by the authorities for their views, must flee with his family to London.

 Marx und Engels - Stationen ihres Lebens

-In 1978 an 11 part documentary series was produced in the GDR with the name Marx und Engels - Stationen ihres Lebens (Marx and Engels - stations of their lives), featuring many acted scenes of Marx and Engels life.
+In 1978, an 11 part documentary series was produced in the GDR with the name Marx und Engels - Stationen ihres Lebens (Marx and Engels - stations of their lives), featuring many acted scenes of Marx and Engels life.